Womb Staff Pose - Yoni Dandasana A

 Step 6

-Take a deep breath in, and as you exhale, engage your pelvic floor muscles and lift your feet off the ground.
+Inhale deeply, then exhale while activating your pelvic floor muscles and lifting your feet off the ground.

 Step 7